lemonase/lemonase.github.io/content/posts/disk-usage-in-linux.md

 The command used to check disk usage of directories on Linux is `du`.

-Note the regular output is in kilobytes, but like other utils that work with filesize, adding `-h` will make the results human readable.
+Note the regular output is in kilobytes, but like other utils that work with sizes, adding `-h` will make the results human readable.

-Also the default behaviour is to recursively go through all the files in the directories provided (or the current directory).
+Also the default behavior is to recursively go through all the files in the directories provided (or the current directory).
 Think of commands like `ls -R` or `find`.

 Adding a `-s` will "summarize" the output instead of recursing into the directories provided.
 There is also a `-c` option